April Hann Lanford, Principal of Artifact Services

 Warped floorboard can be slippery and create a treacherous environment for removing fragile items after a storm.

-• Never assume that plastic bags, or items stored in plastic bins are securely sealed.
+• Never assume that plastic bags or items stored in plastic bins are securely sealed.
 Water can seep into these containers and then remain held within, causing further damage.

-• As safety permits, remove drawers and wet items from furniture.
+• As safety permits, remove drawers and wet items from the furniture.
 This will reduce weight and will assist in the drying of the items and the piece.
 Stuck or swollen drawers should never be forced open.

 • Relocate items to a climate-controlled environment.